 Parent and child evening is a time for children to show their favourite work.
 It is the culmination of their year when a child can be proud of their learning and wish to share it with others.
 Don’t miss this time with your child!

-School lets out at noon.
-After school care is not available.
+School lets out at the regular time.
+After school care is available.
 Have a happy Summer!

 Smooth arrival and dismissal is crucial to the well being of the school community and to our relationship with the neighborhood.
 We need your cooperation and understanding!
 Please explain the Arrival/Dismissal policies and procedures to all caregivers who drop off or pick up your child.
 Your signature on the enrollment contract indicates your willingness to follow all of Meadow Montessori’s policies and procedures.
 Refusal to comply is considered a violation of the Meadow Montessori Code of Conduct.